auth0/Auth0.swift/EXAMPLES.md

 ```
 </details>

+> **Note**
-> 💡 You need to request the `offline_access` [scope](https://auth0.com/docs/get-started/apis/scopes) when logging in to get a refresh token from Auth0.
+> You need to request the `offline_access` [scope](https://auth0.com/docs/get-started/apis/scopes) when logging in to get a refresh token from Auth0.
 Make sure that your Auth0 application has the **refresh token** [grant enabled](https://auth0.com/docs/get-started/applications/update-grant-types).
 If you are also specifying an audience value, make sure that the corresponding Auth0 API has the **Allow Offline Access** [setting enabled](https://auth0.com/docs/get-started/apis/api-settings#access-settings).

+> **Warning**
-> ⚠️ Do not call `store(credentials:)` afterward.
+> Do not call `store(credentials:)` afterward.
 The Credentials Manager automatically persists the renewed credentials.
 Since this method is thread-safe and `store(credentials:)` is not, calling it anyway can cause concurrency issues.

+> **Warning**
-> ⚠️ To ensure that no concurrent renewal requests get made, do not call this method from multiple Credentials Manager instances.
+> To ensure that no concurrent renewal requests get made, do not call this method from multiple Credentials Manager instances.
 The Credentials Manager cannot synchronize requests across instances.

 ### Retrieve stored user information